-The first component of the programmeprogram will be the theoretical development of this new typology, the parameters, characteristics and specification of this new type of space will be based on an analysis and review of case studies, researches, technologies, tactics, and solutions that have been or are suggested as potentially strategic to support Positive Development.
-The innovative component of this programmeprogram sits in the potential of the new typology to be applied to different contexts and be implemented in other cities at least in the Asia-Pacific region.
+The first component of the program will be the theoretical development of this new typology, the parameters, characteristics and specification of this new type of space will be based on an analysis and review of case studies, researches, technologies, tactics, and solutions that have been or are suggested as potentially strategic to support Positive Development.
+The innovative component of this program sits in the potential of the new typology to be applied to different contexts and be implemented in other cities at least in the Asia-Pacific region.

-Public spaces are at the centrecenter of communities.
+Public spaces are at the center of communities.
 Indonesia today is experiencing a change of meaning in traditional public spaces and a general undersupply of community spaces.
-Top-down developments often focus on specific infrastructures, like sport facilities and playgrounds, and generally lack informal public spaces that can be appropriated by communities.
-Bottom-up projects often limit to retrofit existing spaces and beautify available spaces, which often do not have the characteristics to host proper community activity and needs.
+Top-down developments often focus on specific infrastructures, like sport facilities and playgrounds, and